diodelass/Teamech-Embedded-Template/README.md

 and key life cycle practices you adhere to.
 This software is a personal project to familiarize myself with cryptography, network programming, and version control, and you shouldn't trust it in any context.
 You probably shouldn't use it at all, but I can't stop you if you're determined.

+### Usage
+Once modified and built, the embedded client can be run in the same way as the desktop console client, e.g.
+`./teamech-embedded-template [remote server:port] [optional local port] [path to pad file]`
+The embedded client does not use ncurses and will only provide status and activity information to stdout.